Applications for ARISE 2018 are now CLOSED.

 - Describe the intellectual and personal growth you hope to attain through the ARISE experience.
 Some examples might include a broader knowledge of a specific engineering field or a set of scientific concepts, better or new teamwork skills, or a deeper understanding of what it takes to prepare for and succeed in STEM higher education and careers.

-- Questions regarding the application process that are not answered by the website?
+- Questions regarding the application process that is not answered by the website, including the Frequently Asked Questions?

 Contact us: firstname.lastname@example.org.

-- Both you and your recommenders should add email@example.com and firstname.lastname@example.org to your email address lists.
+- Both you and your recommenders should add email@example.com to your email address lists.

-- Parental or guardian consent to participate in the program will be required at the time of your second round interview,
+- Parental or guardian consent to participate in the program will be required.

 - Ready?
-Ready?
-Go to the Application Form.
+Go to the Application Form (2018 Application not yet available).